PioBeat/RetroGraphicsEngine/README.md

 To add the library to your
 application include it as a library project along with the *.aar file.

+Download the latest release in the [release section](https://github.com/PioBeat/RetroGraphicsEngine/releases).

 ### Gradle

 <!-- __Currently only version 0.9.3 is available as maven dependency__ -->